wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 no IPv4 addresses even though they forward IPv4 traffic.
-Such routers make debugging of IPv4 routing issues somewhat more difficult, most notably by making the output of the *traceroute* utility less informative than it would otherwise be (see Section {{sec-icmp}}).
+Such routers make debugging of IPv4 routing issues somewhat more difficult, most notably by making the output of the *traceroute* utility less informative than it would otherwise be (see {{sec-icmp}}).
 Even if the procedures described in {{I-D.draft-ietf-intarea-extended-icmp-nodeid}} are deployed on all such routers, older versions of *traceroute* will not be able to interpret the additional information.
 Network administrators might want to provision IPv4 addresses on all routers in order to simplify debugging.

 # Security Considerations